 Film, Video & Internet Mastering

-Thank heavens the edit is finally finished, the soundtrack has been sweetened, the color grading completed and the beast is finally finished and ready to go out... but there is just that one more step, video mastering.
+Thank heavens the edit is finally finished, the soundtrack has been sweetened, the color grading completed and the beast is finally finished and ready to go out... however there is just that one more step, video mastering.

 We usually master any project that comes through our finished editing or color grading service – as well as our complete projects, of course.
 Everything that comes into CLAi’s grading suite begins with taking a long hard look at the final principal and secondary outlets for the final program.
 The reason is simple, every program is going to be shown somewhere, and every type of final media places a different demand on the mastering.
 So…